Christmas Crochet Tissue Box Cover – Free Crochet Pattern

 With red colored yarn and a H/8 (5.00 mm) hook, ch 31.

-Row 1: In the 2nd ch from hook, sc into back ridge loop (Interweave has a great diagram of where the back ridge loop is here). sc into back ridge loops of each ch across.
+Row 1: In the 2nd ch from hook, sc into back ridge loop. sc into each back ridge loops of each ch across.
 (30 sts)

 Row 2: ch 1 and turn. sc in each st across.
 (30 sts)